GWNZ Leaders

 Carolyn Wirth

-Carolyn is a Senior Lecturer in Finance at Massey University, teaching managerial finance.
+Carolyn is recently retired from her role as Senior Lecturer in Finance at Massey University, teaching managerial finance.
 Carolyn is a co-author of the New Zealand textbook Fundamentals of Finance, and researches the capital market impacts of corporate disclosure.

 Contact trusttreasurer@gwnz.org.nz